How efficient is transport of quantum cargo through multiple highways?

-We then compare them with a protocol consisting of linear chains obtained from these multiparty states by performing optimal local measurements in one of the nodes.
-In both noiseless and noisy scenarios, we showed that for certain families of multiparty shared states, one shot capacities, in terms of average output to input fidelity, of multipath protocols are strictly higher than that of the corresponding single-path cases.
-We also observed that the protocol proposed in this paper inherently possesses a noise correcting mechanism, when local noise is either bit flip or bit-phase flip, acting on one of the parties of the shared gGHZ state.
-Moreover, we found the capacities of long distance quantum channels, consisting of arbitrary number of multipartite as well as bipartite units by using iterative methods.
+We have then compared them with a protocol consisting of linear chains obtained from these multiparty states by performing optimal local measurements in one of the nodes.
+In both noiseless and noisy scenarios, we have shown that for certain families of multiparty shared states, one shot capacities, in terms of average output to input fidelity, of multipath protocols are strictly higher than that of the corresponding single-path cases.
+We have also observed that the protocol proposed in this paper inherently possesses a noise correcting mechanism, when local noise is either bit flip or bit-phase flip, acting on one of the parties of the shared gGHZ state.
+Moreover, we have found the capacities of long distance quantum channels, consisting of arbitrary number of multipartite as well as bipartite units by using iterative methods.
 Advantages in quantum state transfer by using multiple path protocol show the importance of creating multipartite entangled states in quantum communication protocols over the bipartite ones.